To understand how Performance Partnerships work, watch this easy-to-follow video.

 Since launching a year ago today, over 10,000 copies of Performance Partnerships: The Checkered Past, Changing Present and Exciting Future of Affiliate Marketing have been distributed globally.
 It’s also become a global bestseller in marketing and a recommend read by Entrepreneur, Forbes and Huffington Post, among many others.

-Performance Partnerships is the first book to take a deep-dive into the affiliate marketing industry and tell the story of its past, present and future.
 Not only does Performance Partnerships air some of the industry’s dirty laundry, it’s the only book in existence that provides insight into how the industry can learn from those mistakes and come together to make Performance Partnerships® the go-to model to grow and scale performance-based marketing over the next five to ten years.

 In honor of Performance Partnerships one-year launch, I chased down Robert Glazer during his crazy conference travel schedule and asked him a few questions about the book.